floatingman/DRautomation/readme.md

 # ShadeTree Automation

-## A set blogging platform automation tests written in Java using Selenium
+## A set of blogging platform automation tests written in Java using Selenium

 ### How do I use this?
 To run the tests you need Maven installed.
 You can run all the test